Skip to main content

 Follow the instructions to complete setup

-What Edgedive uses from Render
+What Struct uses from Render

 • Service logs — Pulls application logs from your Render services